RedHatRanger/Git101/labs/17_git_troubleshooting.md

 2. Find the commit hash in the reflog.
 3. `git checkout <hash>` or `git cherry-pick <hash>` to recover.

-**Kid-Friendly**: Reflog is like your detective journal of all changes.
+Reflog is like your detective journal of all changes.

 ---